 Board roles

-The roles of Chair and Chief Executive are separated and clearly understood and have been agreed by the Board.
+The roles of Chair and Chief Executive Officer are separated and clearly understood and have been agreed by the Board.
 The Chair is responsible for the Board including its effective leadership and composition, assessing and improving its performance, and leading the Group’s corporate governance culture.
-The Chief Executive is responsible for developing the Group’s strategy and the operating performance of the Group.
+The Chief Executive Officer is responsible for developing the Group’s strategy and the operating performance of the Group.

 Board operation

-The number of Board and Committee meetings held in the year ended 31 May 2023, together with the attendance record for each Director, is detailed below.
+The number of Board and Committee meetings held in the year ended 31 May 2024, together with the attendance record for each Director, is detailed below.

 Comprehensive briefing papers are circulated to Directors one week in advance of each scheduled meeting to allow sufficient time for the consideration of the papers provided.